benjilegnard/dotfiles/README.md

 Also, the main goal is to version my config files and centralize my favorite tools.
 Expect frequent changes.

 > [!WARNING]
-> I DECLINE ALL RESPONSIBILITY IF YOU USE THIS ON YOUR SYSTEM AND FUCK UP YOUR COMPUTER
+> I DECLINE ALL RESPONSIBILITY IF YOU USE THIS ON YOUR SYSTEM AND FUCK UP YOUR COMPUTER !
+> This is my setup, it works on my machine, might not work on yours.

 ## What's inside